The Ultimate Guide to Salamander Diets: What Do Salamanders Eat?

 • Other small animals they can overpower

-These salamanders often rely on the moisture and cover provided by the leaf litter and soil of forests to hunt their prey effectively.
+These salamanders often rely on the moisture and cover provided by forest leaf litter and soil to hunt their prey effectively.
 The precise makeup of their diet is determined by what their habitat offers in terms of available prey species.

 Special Considerations